-Llandennis Gardens, sometimes called The Oval or Llandennis Oval owing to its shape, is the name given to the most northernly section of Roath Park, an area of some two acres separated from the other sections of the park.
+Llandennis Gardens, sometimes called The Oval or Llandennis Oval owing to its shape, is the name given to the most northerly section of Roath Park, an area of some two acres separated from the other sections of the park.
+It has also been called Oval Gardens and Round Park.

 Its most significant feature was the pool which was fed by a strong spring rising near an old oak tree.
 This pool was known as Ffynnon Llandennis because it was associated with the memory of Saint Denis and its water was believed to be a cure for rheumatism and sore eyes.
 The name was adopted for this part of Roath Park by the Parks Committee in January 1898, following information from the Council Archivist describing the history and legends relating to St. Denis' (or Llandennis) Well.